GianisTsol/python-p2p/README.md

 ### Communication
 To send data to the network you can do:
-`node.message(data)`
+`node.send_message(data)`

-`data`: a dictionary to be sent to all other nodes.
-Please do not use `time`, `snid`, `req`, `resp` and `peers` as dict keys as they are used by the network internally.
-You can use `msg` as a key to send strings.
-There is message filtering.
+`data`: a variable to be sent to all other nodes.
+It is recommended to use a dictionary for consistancy.

 ### Files

+`node.setfiledir(path)` sets the directory in which files downloaded from the net will be stored.

-`node.addfile(path)` or `pythonp2p.files.addfile(path)`: Adds a file to the node so ith can be requested by others.
+`node.addfile(path)` or `pythonp2p.files.addfile(path)`: Adds a file to the node so it can be requested by others.

   `path`: The absolute path of the file in the computer.
   This function returns the hash which can be used by other nodes to request the file.

 `node.requestFile(filehash)`: Send a request to the network and if the file is available, download it.

   `filehash`: The hash of the file to request in string format.
 Look above on `addfile` to get that.

 ## Commands